-Parents are asked to notify the school that day to report that their child is home-sick by sending an email to attendance@rosslynacademy.com.
-A student who has a fever should remain at home until the temperature has returned to normal for 24 hours.
+Parents are asked to notify the school that day to report that their child is home-sick by sending an email to attendance@rosslynacademy.com and natashac@rosslynacademy.com.
+(Natasha Costa-Bir is the Middle School Administrative Assistant) A student who has a fever should remain at home until the temperature has returned to normal for 24 hours.